Curriculum: Let them play, watch them learn

-This room has its own self-contained role play area for sensory exploration, excitement and fun.
-In addition, your child can access malleable play and creative activities daily, as well as weekly cookery sessions and visits to the Little Explorers Sensory Room in our school grounds.
+This room has its own self-contained role play area.
+In addition, your child can access malleable play and creative activities daily, as well as weekly cookery sessions and weekly visits to our magical woodlands.
 Nature rambles and trips to the nearby Jubilee Garden are also regular features of life in Robins.

 Plenty of creative activities, as well as lots of vigorous outdoor play and exploration are offered in Hedgehogs as your child becomes more competent at controlling their body.
 The provision is designed to support all round development, as well as helping to ensure a fun-filled, happy and productive day.
 It is at this stage that we work in partnership with you to help potty train your child.

 Investigative, creative play leading to lots of learning through the provision of a fun and stimulating environment both inside and outside is how the Squirrels spend their days.
 There are plenty of opportunities for getting in the woods, Jubilee Garden and adventure playground as the children become more physically robust and up for it.
 We have a dedicated art room too for messier and exploratory creative projects.

 Kingfishers is a transition class which usually runs for the last half of the academic year.
 The focus here is on the preparation of your child for entry to their final year in the Nursery as a member of the Badgers or Foxes Class.